RaeHickel/Summit_task/README.md

 Despite using well-known machine learning models and best practices like class balancing and cross-validation, the models were unable to uncover strong predictive patterns.
 The most reasonable explanation is that job offers depend on subjective or missing external factors.
 Nonetheless, the pipeline developed here demonstrates a full machine learning workflow: from cleaning, feature engineering, modeling, tuning, and interpretation.
 To investigate overfitting or underfitting, multiple models were evaluated using cross-validation.
 As all models performed similarly poorly on both training and validation sets, overfitting was ruled out.
 Instead, the results suggest possible underfitting or a lack of signal in the dataset due to missing external variables (e.g., interviews, resumes, referrals) that likely influence job offers.
-In the end, a tree-based model was chosen (XGBoost) for its ability to capture feature interactions that linear models like logistic regression cannot learn without manual feature engineering.
+When selecting the final model, I opted for a tree-based method (XGBoost) because it is capable of automatically capturing complex interactions between features (such as combinations of skills) without requiring explicit feature engineering.
+This is a key advantage over logistic regression, which assumes linear relationships and cannot account for such interactions unless manually designed.

 7. Recommendations
 Future datasets should include more behavioral, social, and performance-based variables (e.g., interview scores, resume quality, referrals).